apache/trafficcontrol/CONTRIBUTING.md

 #### Code of Conduct
 Please try to keep discussions respectful and follow the [Apache Software Foundation Code of Conduct](https://github.com/apache/trafficcontrol/blob/master/CODE_OF_CONDUCT.md) when interacting with others.

-#### Design Decisions
-When we need to make changes to the project, we first discuss it on the [users@trafficcontrol.apache.org](mailto:users@trafficcontrol.apache.org) mailing list.
-We document our decisions as well as brainstorm project related ideas in the [wiki](https://cwiki.apache.org/confluence/display/TC/Traffic+Control+Home).

 How to Contribute
 -------------------------------------

 We love pull requests!
-We simply don't have the time or resources to add every feature and support every platform.
-If you have improvements (enhancements or bug fixes) for Traffic Control, start by creating an [issue](https://github.com/apache/trafficcontrol/issues) and discussing it with us first on the [users@trafficcontrol.apache.org](mailto:users@trafficcontrol.apache.org) mailing list.
+We simply don't have the time or resources to add every feature, fix every bug and support every platform.
+If you have improvements (enhancements or bug fixes) for Traffic Control, start by creating a [Github issue](https://github.com/apache/trafficcontrol/issues) or a [feature blueprint](https://github.com/apache/trafficcontrol/blob/master/blueprints/BLUEPRINT_TEMPLATE.md) and discussing it with us first on the [dev@trafficcontrol.apache.org](mailto:dev@trafficcontrol.apache.org) mailing list.
 We might already be working on it, or there might be an existing way to do it.

+#### Design Decisions

+##### Discussion Email

+When we need to make changes to the project, we first discuss it on the [dev@trafficcontrol.apache.org](mailto:dev@trafficcontrol.apache.org) mailing list.
+Use your best judgement here.
+Small changes (i.e. bug fixes or small improvements) may not warrant an email discussion.
+However, larger changes (i.e. new features or changes to existing functionality) should be discussed on the email list prior to development.

+##### Feature Blueprints (optional)
+Some contributors may choose to create a feature blueprint to accompany their email to better articulate an idea and solicit feedback in the form of a PR.
+The process involves the following:

+1. Create a new PR that includes a markdown file that utilizes the [BLUEPRINT_TEMPLATE.md](https://github.com/apache/trafficcontrol/blob/master/blueprints/BLUEPRINT_TEMPLATE.md) template.
+For example, submit a PR for blueprints/my-feature.md.
+2. Send an email to the [dev@trafficcontrol.apache.org](mailto:dev@trafficcontrol.apache.org) mailing list with a short description of your feature plus a link to the blueprint PR.
+3. Wait for feedback to be applied to your blueprint PR.
+Because it's a PR, line-specific feedback can be given.
+4. Just like any PR, once all the concerns have been addressed, the blueprint is merged into the blueprints directory (if accepted) or closed (if rejected).
+5. Start work on the feature.
+Optionally, you can open a draft PR if you want feedback during development.
+6. Submit your PR for review and reference the blueprint in the PR description.

+#### Pull Requests
-Once your issue has been approved and you're ready to start slinging code, we have a few [guidelines](https://github.com/apache/trafficcontrol/blob/master/CONTRIBUTING.md#guidelines) to help maintain code quality and ensure the pull request process goes smoothly.
+Once your issue has been approved or your feature blueprint has been merged and you're ready to start slinging code, we have a few [guidelines](https://github.com/apache/trafficcontrol/blob/master/CONTRIBUTING.md#guidelines) to help maintain code quality and ensure the pull request process goes smoothly.

-Remember, your code doesn't have to be perfect.
-Hack it together and submit a [pull request](https://help.github.com/articles/using-pull-requests/).
-We'll work with you to make sure it fits properly into the project.

-#### Making a pull request
 If you've never made a pull request, it's super-easy.
 Github has a great tutorial [here](https://help.github.com/articles/using-pull-requests/).
 In a nutshell, you click the _fork_ button to make a fork, clone it and make your change, then click the green _New pull request_ button on your repository's Github page and follow the instructions.
 That's it!
 We'll look at it and get back to you.

 Guidelines
 ----------
 Following the project conventions will make the pull request process go faster and smoother.
 If making changes to the Traffic Ops API, please consult the [Traffic Ops API Guidelines](https://cwiki.apache.org/confluence/display/TC/API+Guidelines).

-#### Create an issue
+#### Create an issue or feature blueprint

-If you want to add a new feature, make a [GitHub issue](https://github.com/apache/trafficcontrol/issues) and discuss it with us first on the [users@trafficcontrol.apache.org](mailto:users@trafficcontrol.apache.org) mailing list.
+If you want to add a new feature, make a [GitHub issue](https://github.com/apache/trafficcontrol/issues) or [feature blueprint](https://github.com/apache/trafficcontrol/blob/master/blueprints/BLUEPRINT_TEMPLATE.md) and discuss it with us first on the [dev@trafficcontrol.apache.org](mailto:dev@trafficcontrol.apache.org) mailing list.
 We might already be working on it, or there might be an existing way to do it.

-If it's a bug fix, make a [GitHub issue](https://github.com/apache/trafficcontrol/issues) and discuss it with us first on the [users@trafficcontrol.apache.org](mailto:users@trafficcontrol.apache.org) mailing list.
-We need to know what the problem is and how to reproduce it so please create a [GitHub issue](https://github.com/apache/trafficcontrol/issues) for that as well.
+If it's a bug fix, make a [GitHub issue](https://github.com/apache/trafficcontrol/issues) and optionally discuss it with us first on the [dev@trafficcontrol.apache.org](mailto:dev@trafficcontrol.apache.org) mailing list.

 #### Documentation